dszokolics/News-popularity/README.md

 # News-popularity

-This repo contains the models I built for predicting news popularity.
+This repo contains the models I built for predicting news popularity (https://www.kaggle.com/c/ceuba2020).
 The repo's structure is the following:

 - data/: contains the input data

-- EDA/: it holds the HTML output of the profiling
+- EDA/: it holds the HTML output of the explaratory profiling

 - model_params/: contains the best hyperparams for the models used for the ensemble